alasca-association/tarook/docs/user/reference/cluster.rst

 Cluster
 =======

-One instance of YAOOK/k8s builds and manages a single Kubernetes cluster.
+One instance of Tarook builds and manages a single Kubernetes cluster.

 .. _cluster.node-labeling: